HB1091 (2024) Detail

 III.
 No candidate shall be entitled to the office of speaker of the house of representatives until the sworn itemized statements, [required to be filed by the candidate or on the candidate's behalf] except for the final statement required to be filed after the election, have been filed as required by this section.

-21 Political Expenditures and Contributions; Reports of Receipts and Expenditures.
+365:10 Itemized Statements Filed by Facsimile Transmission; Mandatory Use of Online Campaign Finance System; Political Expenditures and Contributions; Reports of Receipts and Expenditures.
 RSA 664:9-a and RSA 664:9-b are repealed and reenacted to read as follows:

-23 Inspection, Treasurers.
+365:11 Public Inspection, Treasurers.
 Amend RSA 664:11-13 to read as follows:

 664:12 [Fiscal Agent] Treasurer.

-As part of the declaration of candidacies filed by candidates for governor, councilor, state senator, state representative, and county officer and other primary candidacies, every such candidate shall designate some person, who may be the individual candidate [himself], as [his financial agent] the treasurer for the purpose of the primary and general election campaign.
+As part of the declaration of candidacies filed by candidates for governor, councilor, state senator, state representative, and county officer [and other primary candidacies], every such candidate shall designate some [person] individual, who may be the individual candidate [himself], as [his financial agent] the treasurer for the purpose of the primary and general election campaign.
 If [his] candidacy for such office is established by a primary petition or nomination petitions, there shall be filed together with such petitions the name of the [fiscal agent] treasurer for such candidate.
 A candidate who is nominated by write-in vote at the primary shall, prior to making any campaign expenditures, file with the secretary of state the name of [his fiscal agent] the treasurer.
 [All] The treasurer shall approve all sums expended or contracted for payment in the [primary or general election campaign in behalf of such candidate shall be reported by the candidate or his political committee or both to his fiscal agent, and the candidate or his fiscal agent shall make or approve all disbursements in behalf of his candidate subsequent to his designation as fiscal agent] election cycle and join with the candidate in making and filing the statements required by this chapter.

 664:13 Committee Treasurer.

-24 Signature, Identification, and Lack of Authorization.
+365:12 Signature, Identification, and Lack of Authorization.
 RSA 664:14 is repealed and reenacted to read as follows:

-664:14 Identification and Lack of Authorization.
+664:14 Signature, Identification and Lack of Authorization.

 I. All political advertising shall comply with the provisions of this section.

 II.
 All political advertising shall be signed at the beginning or the end.
-The signature shall state, “Paid for by (name of the candidate or political committee), (address of the candidate or political committee), (name of the treasurer) treasurer or (name of chair) chair”.
+The signature shall state, “Paid for by (name of the candidate or political committee), (address of the candidate or political committee), (name of the treasurer) treasurer or (name of chairman) chairman”.
 Political advertising in the form of signs or placards may contain an Internet address in lieu of the signature requirements of this section, if the Internet address is printed or written in a size of type or lettering large enough to be clearly legible and the website immediately and prominently displays all of the information required by this section through the election cycle.
-In the case of political advertising made on behalf of a political committee registered with the secretary of state pursuant to RSA 664, the name and address on the advertisement shall match the name and address registered with the secretary of state.
+In the case of political advertising or communication made on behalf of a political committee registered with the secretary of state pursuant to RSA 664:3, the name and address on the advertisement shall match the name and address registered with the secretary of state.

-VI.(a) In the case of printed or written material, including material distributed by email, social media, or through other digital formats, the signature, position, and address of the signer shall be printed or written in a size or lettering large enough to be clearly legible.
+VI.
+In the case of printed or written matter, including material distributed by email, social media, or through other digital formats, the signature, position, and address of the signer shall be printed or written in a size or lettering large enough to be clearly legible.

-(b) All political advertising via video media shall identify the name and address of the candidate or political committee paying for the political advertising.
-Such identification shall be made both aurally and visually whenever possible in the format of the political advertisement.
-The visual presentation shall be clearly legible and shall use letters equal to or greater than 12 percent of the vertical picture height and shall be present for not less than 4 seconds at the conclusion of the political advertisement.
+(b) All political advertising broadcast on television or the Internet shall identify the name of the candidate who pays for the advertisement or whose advertisement is paid for by a political committee.
+Such identification shall be made both aurally and visually.
+The visual presentation shall be clearly legible and shall use letters equal to or greater than 12 percent of the vertical picture height and shall air for not less than 4 seconds at the conclusion of the broadcast.

-25 Prerecorded Political Messages.
+365:13 Prerecorded Political Messages.
 Amend RSA 664:14-a, I-II to read as follows:

-I. In this section, "prerecorded political message" means a prerecorded audio message delivered [by telephone] by[:
+I. In this section, "prerecorded political message" means a prerecorded audio message delivered [by telephone by]:

-[(b) Any person] When the content of the message expressly [or implicitly] advocates or is the functional equivalent of express advocacy, promoting the success or defeat of any party, candidate, measure, or person at any election, or contains information about any candidate, measure, or party.
+(b) [Any person] When the content of the message expressly [or implicitly] advocates or is the functional equivalent of express advocacy promoting the success or defeat of any party, candidate, measure, or person at any election, or contains information about any candidate, measure, or party.

 II.
 No person shall deliver or knowingly cause to be delivered a prerecorded political message unless the message contains, or a live operator provides, within the first 30 seconds of the message, the following information:

-(a) The name of the candidate, the measure, or of any organization or organizations the person is calling on behalf of.
+(a) The name of the candidate, measure, or of any organization or organizations the person is calling on behalf of.

-26 Approval of Candidate or Treasurer.
+365:14 Approval of Candidate or Treasurer.
 Amend RSA 664:15 to read as follows:

 664:15 Approval of Candidate or [Fiscal Agent] Treasurer.

-27 Complaints.
+365:15 Complaints.
 Amend RSA 664:18, II to read as follows:

 (a) Issue an order requiring the violator to cease and desist from [his or her] the violation.
 If the attorney general's order is not obeyed, the attorney general or designee may petition the superior court of the county in which the violation occurred for an order of enforcement.